Septicemia is the clinical name for blood poisoning by bacteria. It is a medical emergency and needs urgent medical treatment.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Sepsis is a life-threatening emergency that needs to be treated right away.
-You will need to be in hospital.
+You will need to be in a hospital.
 Treatment will start as soon as possible.

 Managing blood flow to organs